esoadamo/micro-cti/README.md

 ## Search modes

-The default search mode sends the query directly to the backend and returs the whole wepage with results at once.
-However, there are two other search modes.
+The default search mode sends the query directly to the backend and returns the whole webpage with results at once.
+However, there are three other search modes.
 Suppose your search URL was http://127.0.0.1/search/?q=my_query, then you can change the URL to following:
 - http://127.0.0.1/rss/?q=my_query to get the results as RSS feed
+- http://127.0.0.1/search/dynamic/?q=my_query for dynamic search mode (loads results incrementally, suitable for large or slow queries)
+- http://127.0.0.1/api/search?q=my_query to get results in JSON format for programmatic access

 ## Job Files & Scheduling